deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 ### CI <a id="ci"></a>

-For Continuous Integration we currently use Travis and Github Actions.
+For Continuous Integration we use GitHub Actions.

 ### Packaging <a id="packaging"></a>